 Rather than describing the concepts that we happen to have in natural languages, my research seeks to describe the concepts that we ought to have by abstracting on the patterns of natural reasoning.
 Just as the material sciences have devised methods for refining the raw materials of the natural world, philosophical logic employs model theory and proof theory in order to engineer the concepts that are better fit for theory building.
-In order to extend these traditional methods, I have developed a programmatic methodology for working in semantics in order to draw on the computational power provided by any laptop to rapidly prototype and explore the implications of novel semantic theories (see software for details).
+In order to extend these traditional methods, I have developed a programmatic methodology for working in hyperintensional semantics in order to draw on the computational power provided by any laptop to rapidly prototype and explore the implications of novel semantic theories (see software for details).

 Foundations